mayurifegade0606/CropShieldApp/README.md

 ## Tech Stack
 - Android (Mobile App)
-- Frontend: React.js (PWA or embedded WebView in Android)
+- Frontend: React.js
 - Backend: Python, Flask
 - Machine Learning: TensorFlow, Keras (Python)
-- Others: OpenCV, NumPy, Android Studio, Axios (for API calls)

 ## How It Works
 1. User uploads or captures a crop leaf image in the Android app.
-2. Image is sent to the Flask backend via REST API.
+2. Image is sent to the Flask backend.
 3. Backend preprocesses the image and sends it to a CNN model.
 4. The model returns the predicted disease name.
 5. App displays the result with basic info and remedies.